kibalabs/ui-react/README.md

 ## Built with UI-React

 **[everypage](https://www.everypagehq.com)** - a website (landing page) builder which is actually just a thin, application-specific layer on top of UI-React.
 If you want to build a landing page just with JSON, check it out!

+**[everysize](https://github.com/kibalabs/everysize)** - a tool for checking your websites look great at multiple resolutions.
+This is a real must-have if you're using UI-React to build a responsive product!
+[Try it here](https://everysize-app.kibalabs.com).

 **[Appage](https://www.appage.io)** - a small application built on top of everypage.
 It lets you build a landing page for your mobile app in minutes!